voxpupuli/plumbing/share/governance.md

 The PMC doesn't have specific roles or a chairperson.

 At the moment, IRC is our main communication channel.
 PMC members should be present in our `#voxpupuli-pmc` channel on [libera.chat](https://libera.chat).
-Also we have some gpg-encrypted credentials and a few repositories require gpg-signed commits, so a PMC member also needs a gpg key.
+Also we have some gpg-encrypted credentials and a few repositories require gpg- or ssh-signed commits, so a PMC member also needs a gpg key.

 #### PMC Onboarding